Transporting Predictions via Double Machine Learning: Predicting Partially Unobserved Students' Outcomes: Methodology: Transporting Predictions via Double Machine Learning

 \begin{assumption}[Conditional sample exchangeability] For any $\mathbf X$ such that $f(\mathbf X = \mathbf{x}, S = 0) \ne 0$, $f(Y \mid \mathbf{X}=\mathbf{x}, S = 1) = f(Y \mid \mathbf X = \mathbf{x}, S = 0)$. \end{assumption}

 \begin{assumption}[Positivity] For any $\mathbf X$ such that $f(\mathbf X = \mathbf{x} , S = 0) \ne 0$, $Pr(S = 1 \mid \mathbf X = \mathbf{x}) > 0.$ \end{assumption}

 The first assumption implies that the joint distribution of the outcome $Y$ and covariates $\mathbf{X}$ differs only in terms of the covariate distribution.
-The second assumption ensures that any covariate pattern that appears in the target population can appear in the source population with positive probability.
-Under these assumptions, methods for covariate shift are invaluable.
+Following \cite{yang2024doubly}, we note that the covariate shift setting considered here corresponds to explainable covariate shift \citep{tibshirani2019conformal}, where the distributional differences between source and target populations can be fully characterized by observed covariates $\mathbf{X}$.
+Formally, this is equivalent to assuming that the outcome $Y$ is missing at random (MAR) in the target population, i.e., $Y \perp S \mid \mathbf{X}$.The second assumption ensures that any covariate pattern that appears in the target population can appear in the source population with positive probability.

+Under these assumptions, we can consistently estimate predictions for the target population by appropriately reweighting the source data.
+The following subsections develop an \textit{importance weighting approach} within a \textit{double machine learning framework} suited for this task.